Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 Each alias employ a template structure for space dimension dependence (see `DIM=Test<1>::dim` in the example).

-!!! example "Input data file with headers and common aliases"
+!!! example "Test file with headers and common aliases"

     ```c++ hl_lines="12-19"
     //---------------------------------------